robwelan/marvelous/README.md

-This project was made with love with ReactJS and the Marvel API (https://developer.marvel.com/)
+This project was made with love using ReactJS (https://github.com/reactjs) and the Marvel API (https://developer.marvel.com/)